Shadow President

-Shadow President is a geopolitical simulation video game released in 1993 for the PC by DC True containing elements of cyberpunk and dark science fiction.
+Shadow President is a geopolitical simulation video game released in 1993 for the MS-DOS by DC True containing elements of cyberpunk and dark science fiction.

 The game has a sequel called CyberJudas.

 Gameplay

 The game puts the player in the role of the President of the United States in a situation loosely based on the Cold War and the early 1990s.
 Using a timeline that starts during the end of the Ogaden War, players can prepare Kuwait to be invaded by Iraq during Operation Desert Shield.
 After dealing with the Iraqi adversaries, the player can opt to overthrow the military overlords and political cartels that are keeping the people of South America and Africa in relative poverty.

 Being popular enough to be re-elected is a vital component of the game, though re-elections can be disabled which in turn greatly reduces the effect of popularity.
 Managing the budget of the United States, sending aid to foreign countries, dealing with diplomatic crises, and even fighting wars are a largely unavoidable aspect of the game.
 The player starts the game with seven advisors, which makes the game a bit less confusing.
 During every American election year, players are not allowed to access their virtual screen starting at midnight on election night so that a panel of bureaucrats can analyze their progress.
 If their popularity and efficiency is good enough, the player is authorized to use the terminal for four more years.
 Not getting re-elected automatically means "game over."

 Furthermore, if the player makes poor decisions or abuses their power, their advisors may resign, Congress will attempt to impeach them, foreign governments may overthrow them, or terrorist groups may attempt an assassination.